DrakeData/MSDS434-Final/README.md

 #### My Learnings
 - Connect data transfer to a GCP billing table you create for your project
-- Go to 'Billing Export' wihtin GCP and enable the different billing options you would like to export and conect ot BiqQuery table
+- Go to 'Billing Export' within GCP and enable the different billing options you would like to export and connect to BigQuery table
 - It does take time to load billing data into table
 - Ran a simple query to take a look at my billing usage